Robust Lyapunov Functions for Reaction Networks: An Uncertain System Framework: Application to PWLR Lyapunov Functions

-\begin{remark} Note that since $ D^T(x-x_e)=0$ for $x \in \mathscr C_{x_e}$, then if $\|B(x-x_e)\|_{\infty}$ is a Lyapunov function, then $\|(B+ Y D^T)(x-x_e)\|_{\infty}$ is also for an arbitrary matrix $Y$.
-Furthermore, since Theorem \ref{th.pwlr_dual} showed that the reaction-based and the species-based representations are equivalent; it is easier to check and construct RLFs in the reaction-based formulation. \end{remark}
+\begin{remark} Since $ D^T(x-x_e)=0$ for $x \in \mathscr C_{x_e}$, then if $\|B(x-x_e)\|_{\infty}$ is an RLF, then $\|(B+ Y D^T)(x-x_e)\|_{\infty}$ is also an RLF for an arbitrary matrix $Y$.
+Furthermore, since Theorem \ref{th.pwlr_dual} has shown that the reaction-based and the species-based representations are equivalent; it is easier to check and construct RLFs in the reaction-based formulation and they hold the advantage of being decreasing over all stoichiometry classes. \end{remark}